Over the past few weeks you’ve learned a lot about Oregon wine. Here are some ideas to put that knowledge to work in the real world.

 1. PARTICIPATE IN OREGON WINE MONTH

 Did you know that May is Oregon Wine Month?
 Take advantage of Oregon Wine Board created POS, programming and events to create a concentrated period of emphasis on your Oregon brands.
 Help us increase consumer awareness of the exciting wines and stories coming from our corner of wine world while boosting your business’ bottom line.
-Flip through the deck below to view the Oregon Wine Month programming available to distributors, restaurants and retailers.
+Visit the Oregon Wine Month Toolkit to view Oregon Wine Month programming available to distributors, restaurants and retailers.

 2. TRAIN YOUR TEAM AND/OR CUSTOMERS